rstudio/tfruns/README.md

 ls_runs(eval_acc > 0.98, order = eval_acc)
 ```

 You can pass the results of `ls_runs()` to compare runs (which will always compare the first two runs passed).
-For example, this will compare our best two runs in terms of evaluation accuracy:
+For example, this will compare the two runs that performed best in terms of evaluation accuracy:

 ``` r
 compare_runs(ls_runs(eval_acc > 0.98, order = eval_acc))